 About the t-tests to assess the interaction effects between land use and climate change (e.g., compounding, confounding, counteracting), what the responsible variables were used for the comparisons between the VHCH and VHCM, VHCH and VMCH.
 More detailed information was needed to better describe these tests.

 Thirdly, the discussion section was not well written.
 Many contents in the discussion section ventured beyond the domain of the results.
 I suggest that the authors should set the results in a broader context and logically discuss the implications for distribution-climate relationships, distribution modeling, historical database, and management.
 1) L316-L322 were not the findings of this study.
 How were these points related to the findings?
 They read like introduction and should not be in discussion section.

+We have heavily revised the discussion in response to all reviewers’ comments.
+Note that we were unsure about how to best address this comment, because it seems to ask that the discussion be both broadened and narrowed.
+We hope that the revised discussion addresses these concerns.

 Likewise, L323-l336 how were these points related to your findings?
 It stood alone now.

-This paragraph is intended to provide stronger links to other mechanisms by which species may not be in equilibrium with occupied climate space.
-We believe that the final sentence of the paragraph is sufficient as is.
+This paragraph is intended to review mechanisms by which species-climate relationships may change over time.
+We have not changed this text.

 L337-l351 should be better related to your findings.
 The first and second points stood alone now.

-We have added a reference back to figure 1 which shows current land use in the region, clearly indicating the
+We have added two pointers back to figure 1, to better link this discussion to that figure.

 L352-L360 here, the authors finally mentioned the pathogen outbreaks effects.
 However, the pathogen outbreaks effect were not included in the data analyses.
 This seems just speculation.

+See prior response to prior comments.

 Specific comments: